bitcoinmonolith/bitcoin/README.md

 - Have a mempoolspace like explorer built-in.
 - Have isolated wasm plugin support for mempool filters and many other things.
 For example DATUM.
 - Have plugin store on nostr.
 - And way down the line, when everything is done, have a new communication protocol over http and websockets.
 It can also have PoW requirement support for read requests.
+- Built-in plugins: DATUM, filtering plugins, delay propagation of blocks that doesnt fit into your filters based on weight of bad txs, delay like 5mins or 10mins idk.

 ## Notes